leopedroso45/ViLoW/README.md

 ### Installing

 - You'll need to install [Golang](https://golang.org/dl/) on your machine.
   You will need to define your GOPATH and those imports in the .go files.
+(Make sure the path of the imported files conforms to your GOPATH.)
-- Now you'll need to install [Xampp](https://www.apachefriends.org) (Or manually install MySQL)
+- You'll need to install [Xampp](https://www.apachefriends.org) (Or manually install MySQL)
 - You can now clone this [repository](https://github.com/leopedroso45/VideoLocalManager) and import bootstrap into the web project.

+- [ **Finally, you can now set the path to the folder where you store your videos and the path in the feedDB.go file so that it can identify them.** ]

 - Now you are available to enable apache server, golang Rest API server and mySQL to open the web interface.

 ```
-go run main.go model.go
+go run main.go model.go feedDB.go
 ```

 ## Built With